Born: 15 September 1929, New York, NY, USA

 Affiliation at the time of the award: California Institute of Technology (Caltech), Pasadena, CA, USA

 Prize motivation: "for his contributions and discoveries concerning the classification of elementary particles and their interactions"

 Field: particle physics

-During the 1950s and 1960s, new accelerators and experimental equipment brought many new elementary particles.
-In his theoretical works during the same period, Murry Gell-Mann classified particles and their interactions.
-He proposed that observed particles in fact are composite, made up by smaller building blocks called quarks.
-According to this theory new particles should exist and when these later were found the theory was generally accepted.
+During the 1950s and 1960s, new accelerators and apparatuses helped identify many new elementary particles.
+In theoretical works from the same period, Murray Gell-Mann classified particles and their interactions.
+He proposed that observed particles are in fact composite, that is, comprised of smaller building blocks called quarks.
+According to this theory, as-yet-undiscovered particles should exist.
+When these were later found in experiments, the theory was accepted.